Quantum Coulomb drag signatures of Majorana bound states

 \textbf{Conclusion and discussion}\\

 In summary, we theoretically investigate quantum transport in a cDQD system within a Markovian master equation framework.
-By analyzing the drag current and its differential transconductance, we identify unique signatures of inter-MBS coupling, particularly peak splitting phenomena that enable unambiguous differentiation from ABSs.
-Crucially, this splitting evolves dynamically over time, providing a robust time-resolved indicator of Majorana physics in the sequential tunneling regime.
-We further quantify relative quantum coherence via the $\ell_1$-norm, revealing an inverse correlation with conductance under varying inter-MBS coupling strengths.
-Comparative analysis between MBS- and ABS-coupled systems demonstrates fundamental distinctions: MBS-induced transconductance peaks exhibit symmetry and environmental robustness, whereas ABS-generated features display asymmetry and perturbation sensitivity.
-Together, these results establish a coherent framework for MBS detection and provide a route to design topological quantum devices based on MBSs.
+By analyzing the drag current and its differential transconductance, we identify characteristic signatures of inter-MBS coupling, in particular the emergence of split peaks that distinguish Majorana-induced transport from that of trivial subgap states within a finite parameter regime.
+Notably, this splitting develops dynamically over time, providing a time-resolved indicator of Majorana-mediated transport in the sequential tunneling regime.
+We further quantify relative quantum coherence via the $\ell_1$-norm and find that its dynamics is correlated with the evolution of the conductance features, while not directly determining the steady-state transport properties.
+A comparative analysis between MBS-coupled systems and trivial subgap states modeled as conventional resonant levels reveals clear differences: MBS-induced transconductance peaks exhibit symmetry and characteristic splitting, whereas trivial-state features are generally asymmetric and lack such robust splitting behavior.
+Together, these results establish a consistent framework for probing Majorana physics and provide guidance for the design of topological quantum devices and the experimental identification of MBSs.

+We note that different initial states are employed in this work to probe distinct physical aspects of the system.
+The empty state $|00\rangle$ is used for transport calculations, while the coherent superposition $(|b\rangle + |c\rangle)/\sqrt{2}$ is adopted to investigate quantum coherence dynamics.
+Although the transient dynamics may depend on the choice of initial state, the key qualitative features reported in this work remain robust across these representative conditions.

+In realistic devices, the couplings between QD2 and the two MBSs, characterized by $t_{M,L}$ and $t_{M,R}$, are generally asymmetric due to their spatial separation along the nanowire.
+This asymmetry leads to an effective imbalance in the hybridized couplings $\Gamma_A$ and $\Gamma_B$, defined through the combinations $t_{A(B)} = (t_{M,L} \mp i t_{M,R})/\sqrt{2}$, which enter the transport description.
+To examine its impact, we analyze the case $\Gamma_A \neq \Gamma_B$ in the Supplementary Information (Sec.
+II G).
+As the asymmetry increases, the split-peak structure is gradually suppressed, reflecting a crossover toward the single-MBS limit where transport is dominated by one Majorana mode.
+Importantly, the split-peak signature remains clearly observable within a finite and experimentally relevant parameter regime, where both effective couplings are non-negligible and the inter-MBS coupling $g$ exceeds the effective broadening scale (e.g., $\sigma$).
+This identifies the regime in which the proposed signature can be reliably observed, while strong asymmetry or vanishing $g$ leads to its disappearance.